zbalkan/wazuh-devenv/README.md

 # wazuh-devenv

-The project aims to create a development environment for detection engieers using Wazuh.
-While it is designed to utilize a wazuh-manager installed on WSL to allow testing custom rules locally before moving to production, it is possible to use a Linux VM for development as well.
-There is no WSL-specific configuration but no guarantees for te future.
+The project aims to create a development environment for detection engineers using Wazuh.
+While it is designed to utilize a `wazuh-manager` installed on WSL to allow testing custom rules locally before moving to production, it is possible to use a Linux VM for development as well.
+There is no WSL-specific configuration but no guarantees for the future.

 ## Setup for WSL